Snapping (song)

-"Snapping" is a song by South Korean singer Chungha released on June 24, 2019, by MNH Entertainment, Stone Music Entertainment.
+"Snapping" is a song by South Korean singer Chung Ha released on June 24, 2019, by MNH Entertainment, Stone Music Entertainment.
 The track acts as the title track for her Korean fourth extended play Flourishing, which was released simultaneously with the single.
 As of February 2021, it has over 75 million views on YouTube and 80 million streams on Spotify.
 "Snapping" placed first on the music show, Show Champion on July 3, 2019.

 Background and composition

-It was announced in June that Chungha will be making her third summer comeback.
+It was announced in June that Chung Ha will be making her third summer comeback.
 Music and photo teasers were released weeks before the official released of the single.

 "Snapping" was written by Park Woo-sang.
-"Snapping" is a Latin-inspired pop song with an intense, seductive number that diverges from Chungha's previous summer singles such as "Love You", a track of "Blooming Blue", dropped in July last year.
+"Snapping" is a Latin-inspired pop song with an intense, seductive number that diverges from Chung Ha's previous summer singles such as "Love You", a track of "Blooming Blue", dropped in July last year.
 The lyrics talk about the uncomfortable end of a relationship.
 Like a magic spell, the snap of a finger is what you need to empty your mind and welcome another new day.